 What is the Parks Canada Students on Ice summer program?

-We are pleased to announce the launch of an employment and educational opportunity available to Canadian post-secondary and northern Aboriginal high school students to participate in Students On Ice.
+We are pleased to announce the launch of an employment and educational opportunity available to Canadian post-secondary and northern Aboriginal high school and post-secondary students to participate in Students On Ice.
 This exciting opportunity will help you develop the knowledge, skills, and perspectives to become an ambassador for the Arctic and a more environmentally responsible citizen.
 You will have a summer job with Parks Canada and will participate in the Students on Ice Arctic expedition traveling with other students from around the world.

 Your work for Parks Canada begins in the spring/early summer at your designated location – see How To Apply below for more details.
 From July 21 to August 5, 2016 you will participate in the Students on Ice 2016 Arctic Expedition.
 The adventure will start in Ottawa, with several days of pre-expedition activities.
 You will then fly to Kuujjuaq, Quebec to board the expedition vessel and set sail for the Canadian Arctic (Auyuittuq National Park) before crossing the Davis Strait to explore the western coast of Greenland (http://studentsonice.com).
 Travel costs will be funded by Parks Canada.